KyleKoschak/skatespots/README.md

 ## Description
 SkateSpots is an Android app utilizing Google Maps and Firebase Storage/Realtime Database.
-Users of the app can place markers on the map for where there is a spot they wish to add to the database.
+Users of the app can place markers on the map for where there is a spot or filter through spots around their location.

 ## Install
 Get the android apk directly from: